CadQuery/cadquery/doc/importexport.rst

 Note the use of the :py:meth:`Workplane.wires` and :py:meth:`Workplane.toPending` methods to make the DXF profile ready for use during subsequent operations.
-Calling ``toPending()`` tells CadQuery to make the edges/wires available to the next operation that is called in the chain.
+Calling ``toPending()`` tells CadQuery to make the edges/wires available to the next modelling operation that is called in the chain.

 Importing STEP
 ###############